vinala/vinala/readme.md

 First, download and install [Composer installer](https://getcomposer.org/)

-####Installer Fiesta
+#### Install next release of Fiesta

-You can install Fiesta via [Composer](https://getcomposer.org/) by running the command of Composer `create-project` in your terminal:
+You can install next release of Fiesta via [Composer](https://getcomposer.org/) by running the command of Composer `create-project` in your terminal:

-	composer create-project fiesta/fiesta projet_name --prefer-dist
+	composer create-project fiesta/fiesta projet_name dev-next --prefer-dist

-### Exigences du Fiesta
+### Fiesta Requirements

 Fiesta has some system requirements:
 * PHP >= 5.5